-This case happens slightly less than 0.04% of the time because the likelihood of randomly choosing two infected samples is 0.02×0.02 , or 0.0004 or 0.04%.
+This case happens slightly less than 0.04% of the time because the likelihood of randomly choosing two infected samples is 0.02 × 0.02, or 0.0004 or 0.04%.
+(It's actually less, but it's safe to err on the side of an upper bound value.
+Also, the likelihood of randomly choosing more than two infected samples is even lower, so again we are safe with this upper bound.)
 In this case, 11 tests are needed.